 Wyndham City - South-Western suburbs of Melbourne

-Wyndham City, in the corridor between Melbourne and Geelong, benefits from the $5 billion Regional Rail Line, which has provided faster links from Wyndham City to central Melbourne.
+This corridor between Melbourne and Geelong benefits from the $5 billion Regional Rail Line, which has provided faster links from Wyndham City to central Melbourne.

-The surplus has been absorbed by the market and vacancy rates in the key suburbs are now low.
 Wyndham City’s potential as a Hotspot depends on whether it can avoid a repeat of those over-supply days.
-At the same time, there is now a strong need for new dwellings, with the LGA’s population rising around 10,000 per year.
+At the same time, there is a strong need for new dwellings, with the LGA’s population rising around 10,000 per year.
 It’s a case of getting the balance right.